Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 1. Pinboard Cards

-Although this method would be considered outdated in times of digitization, advanced platforms, and complex platforms, it is usually still one of the most effective.
-Here the ideas are pinned to the wall and worked out with the help of cards, markers, and pins.
+Although this method may seem outdated in an age of digitalisation, advanced platforms and complexity, it is usually still one of the most effective.
+Ideas are pinned to the wall and worked on using cards, markers and pins.

-Various questions, tasks, and goals are outlined for the participants.
-So everybody clearly understands what needs to be achieved and the overall topic.
-Within the process, everyone pins an idea or answer to the question on the wall.
-If there is already a post with a topic, then it is good to group them.
-It is also possible to add other posts to others.
-So the participants can create some “depth” within the topic of this post.
+Different questions, tasks and objectives are outlined to the participants.
+This ensures that everyone understands what needs to be achieved and the overall theme.
+As part of the process, everyone pins an idea or answer to the question on the wall.
+If there is already a post on a topic, it is a good idea to group them together.
+It is also possible to add posts to other posts.
+In this way, participants can create some “depth” within the topic of this post.

-For this brainstorming method, you can use additional techniques to improve the outcome of this classic method and further stimulate the process if they get stuck with their thoughts or if not enough ideas were covered.
+For this brainstorming method, you can use additional techniques to improve the outcome of this classic method and to further stimulate the process if they get stuck with their thoughts or if not enough ideas have been covered.

 The questioning technique

-The “Ws” are used in the questioning technique.
-In doing so, the “Who, What, Why, When, Where?” are asked repeatedly.
-Example questions can be “Why does someone have problem X,” “Who could need product Y,” and “Where can technology Z be used elsewhere?”
+The ‘W’s’ are used in the questioning technique.
+This involves repeatedly asking “Who, What, Why, When, Where?
+Examples of questions might be “Why does someone have problem X?”, “Who might need product Y?” and “Where can technology Z be used elsewhere?

 The reversal technique